The Music Studio

 We strengthen students’ reading skills, build confidence, and teach them to work independently right there in the studio.
 Because the learning happens with structure, guidance, and plenty of repetition in the classroom, students leave feeling accomplished and capable — not overwhelmed with work to finish at home.

-At home, we encourage “playing,” not practicing.
+At home, we encourage lots of “playing,” not practicing (memorized repetition).

 Playing is where the joy happens.
 It’s where kids explore, revisit favorite pieces, and connect emotionally with the music — without pressure.